ozontech/testo/docs/technical-overview.md

 ## Mechanism

-Testo works through runtime reflection over suite method sets and `T` types - there is no code generation, `go:generate` step or separate CLI.
+Testo works through runtime reflection over suite method sets and `T` types.
+There is no code generation and no separate CLI.
 This puts a few constraints on your types, checked before any test runs:

 - Plugins (and all exported fields of `T` and plugin structs) must be